 Lacking Microsoft Teams governance can also cause security and compliance issues because users will be able to share sensitive information or allow unauthorized users to access it unwittingly.

 At the same time, policies that are too restrictive will harm productivity and may actually harm security because employees may switch to unsecured third-party apps if they are frustrated with the restrictions on Teams.

 You can get professional help to establish your company’s Teams governance systems

-If you need professional assistance setting up your system for easy Microsoft Teams governance, you can contact the Microsoft experts at Softlanding.
-We provide IT consulting and managed IT services and can help you establish and manage Microsoft 365, Teams, and other Microsoft technologies.
+If you need professional assistance setting up your system for easy Microsoft Teams governance, you can contact the Microsoft consultants at Softlanding.
+We provide IT consulting and managed IT services in Vancouver and help you establish and manage Microsoft 365, Teams, and other Microsoft technologies.